Elon Musk says he will resign as Twitter CEO once he finds a replacement

 Musk's tweet comes two days after he launched a poll on the social network.
 The majority of respondents voted for his ouster.

-Even when Musk find a new person to head Twitter, he will still be the owner and ultimate decision-maker at the company.
+Even when Musk finds a new person to head Twitter, he will still be the owner and ultimate decision-maker at the company.

 Musk indicated as much in his tweet, saying he would "just run the software & servers teams."
 Last month, he told Twitter employees that Twitter would become "a software and servers company" under his ownership.